-Standing next to a hockey pitch last week our conversation went along the lines of ..“So, chicken soup?
+Standing next to a hockey pitch in the cold our conversation went along the lines of ..“So, chicken soup?
 What is it about “Jewish” chicken soup?
 I mean, is it really just chicken soup – or is JEWISH chicken soup different somehow?”

 She laughed and said “well, it’s just normal chicken soup – but it isn’t really – it’s definitely Jewish chicken soup”.

 If you are confused by now I totally understand – so was I!
 But I think we finally nailed down that its infamous for the “intention” with which it is made and the love with which it is prepared – it is often prepared for someone that feels unwell or needs nurturing in some way.
 That’s why it’s also known as “Jewish Penicillin”!

 Anyhow…. she asked if I would like to join her at the synagogue as they had a monthly Ladies Guild Challah Bake – and all were welcome.
 Challah is the name of a special braided loaf that is blessed at the start of meals during Sabbath.

 But this was to be a special Challah Bake which was just one tiny part of “The Shabbat Project” – an annual worldwide event which brings together women in 465 cities and 65 countries to celebrate their faith whilst making bread, sharing fun, laughter, education and love.